craftcms/docs/docs/4.x/upgrade.md

 | `config/general.php` | `useProjectConfigFile`    | Project config always writes YAML now, but you can [manually control when](https://craftcms.com/docs/4.x/project-config.html#manual-yaml-file-generation).

 ::: tip
 You can now set your own config settings—as opposed to those Craft supports—from `config/custom.php`.
-Any of your custom config settings will be accessible via `Craft::$app->config->{mycustomsetting}`.
+Any of your custom config settings will be accessible via `Craft::$app->config->custom->{mycustomsetting}`.
 :::

 ### Volumes